codeviewandtalk/scenario-based-spring-boot/README.md

 Scenario: The library system needs to store book and author details in a relational database.

 **Question**: How would you configure Spring Boot to connect to a MySQL database?
 What annotations would you use to map the `Book` and `Author` entities?

+### 4. **Error Handling**

+Scenario: A user tries to fetch details of a book that does not exist in the database.

+**Question**: How would you handle this scenario gracefully and return an appropriate HTTP status code and error message?